 David Morneau is a composer of an entirely undecided genre.
 Described by Molly Sheridan as a “shining beacon” of inspiration, his diverse work illuminates ideas about our culture, issues concerning creativity, and even the very nature of music itself.
 His eclectic output has been described variously as “elegantly rendered”, “happily prissy”, “impressive”, “unusual, esoteric, and offbeat”.
 His chiptune album, Broken Memory, “absolutely wrecks shop.… For that, David Morneau wins.”

-His Not Less Than the Good, a musical celebration of morning as embraced by Henry David Thoreau in Walden, was commissioned by New Thread Quartet (a New York based saxophone ensemble) and will premiere at The Morgan Library in New York, with narration performed by poet J.D.
+His Not Less Than the Good, a musical celebration of morning as embraced by Henry David Thoreau in Walden, was commissioned by New Thread Quartet (a New York based saxophone ensemble) and premiered at The Morgan Library in New York, with narration performed by poet J.D.
 McClatchy, at the opening of This Ever New Self: Thoreau and his Journal, the exhibition celebrating the bicentennial of Thoreau’s birth.